MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-1.md

 In this guide, you'll walk through the steps to stand up an AKS on Azure Stack HCI infrastructure.
 At a high level, this consists of the following tasks:

-* Deploy an Azure VM, running Windows Server 2019 or 2022, to act as your main Hyper-V host - this will be automatically configured with the relevant roles and features needed for your evaluation
+* Deploy an Azure Virtual Machine, running Windows Server 2019 or 2022, to act as your main Hyper-V host - this will be automatically configured with the relevant roles and features needed for your evaluation
 * On the Windows Server VM, deploy the AKS on Azure Stack HCI management cluster
 * On the Windows Server VM, deploy the AKS on Azure Stack HCI target clusters, for running workloads

 > [!IMPORTANT]
-> The steps outlined in this evaluation guide are specific to running inside an Azure VM, running a single Windows Server 2019 or 2022 OS, without a domain environment configured.
+> The steps outlined in this evaluation guide are specific to running inside an Azure Virtual Machine, running a single Windows Server 2019 or 2022 OS, without a domain environment configured.
 If you plan to use these steps in an alternative environment, such as one nested/physical on-premises, or in a domain-joined environment, the steps may differ and certain procedures may not work.
 If that is the case, please see the [official documentation to deploy AKS on Azure Stack HCI](kubernetes-walkthrough-powershell.md).

 ## Get an Azure subscription